How to Compare Car Storage Prices (and Save)

 Next on the list is the fuel tank.
 It’s a good idea to fill it up and then add a quality fuel stabilizer.
 This simple step helps prevent moisture from building up inside the tank, which can lead to rust, and it also keeps the fuel from degrading over time.
 Finally, consider getting an oil change, particularly if your next one is due soon.
 Old, dirty oil contains contaminants that aren’t great for your engine if left sitting for an extended period.

-Storing Long-Term?
-Key Steps for Car Health
+Key Steps for Safe Long-Term Car Storage

 If your car is going to be stored for more than just a few months, there are a couple of extra things to keep an eye on to maintain its health.
 One very common issue is that a car battery naturally loses its charge over time if the car isn’t being driven regularly.
 Coming back to a car that won’t start is a frustrating experience no one wants!